 Martin Luther King came to realize that the powers of racism and oppression were much more entrenched and virulent than he had anticipated.
 We can detect this shift in his rhetoric especially during the last three years of his life.
 In his work with the Poor People’s Campaign**, and in his critique of American militarism, his soaring and hopeful prose took on a sharper, jeremiadic tone.
 As he learned from Thurman, sometimes a good sermon is simply not enough.

-But just as Jesus moved toward Jerusalem and his crucifixion, King moved toward Memphis and his assassination.
+But just as Jesus the disinherited moved toward Jerusalem and his crucifixion, King the disinherited moved toward Memphis and his assassination.

 Jesus’ engagement with the Powers was more and more direct the closer he came to the center of the beast.
 He overturned the moneychangers’ tables.
 He engaged in heated exchanges with religious leaders.
 And he spoke directly with Pilate himself.
 Jesus minced no words and spared no prophetic action.
 Similarly, Martin Luther King’s tone in his writing and speaking became much more prophetic, directly criticizing those who exercised authority and power in oppressive ways.